JuliaDynamics/NetworkDynamics.jl/docs/src/BasicConstructors.md

 ### Example

  Let's look at an example.
-First we define our graph as well as the differential systems connected to its vertices and edges:
+First, we define our graph as well as the differential systems connected to its vertices and edges:

 ```@example
 using NetworkDynamics, LightGraphs